taniacsilva/Churn_Prediction/README.md

     **Main Conclusions**: (WIP)

     * *Saving and loading the model*
-        * Saving the model to pickle
-        * Loading the model from pickle
+        * Saving the model to pickle - After training the model and being the model ready for prediction process use this code to save the model for later.
+It was created a binary file (.bin) and the dict_vectorizer for one hot encoding and model was writed as array in it.
+        * Loading the model from pickle - To be able to use the model in future without running the code, it is needed to open the binary file we saved before.
+With unpacking the model and the dict_vectorizer, I was able to again predict for new input values without training a new model by re-running the code.

-    * *Web Services: Serving a churn model with Flask*
+    * *Web Services: Serving a churn model with Flask*  - a production server that predict the churn value for new customers

         * Wrapping the predict_lr_model.py script into a Flask app
         * Querying it with `requests`
-        * Preparing for production: gunicorn
-        * Running it on Windows with waitress
+        * Running it on Windows with waitress (waitress-serve --listen=0.0.0.0:9696 churn:app)

+        A web service is a method used to communicate between electronic devices.
+There are some methods that can be used:
+        * GET: GET is a method used to retrieve files.~
+        * POST: POST is the second common method used in web services. (e.g. sign up process - Note that there is no specification where the data goes)
+        * PUT: PUT is same as POST but there is specifyed where the data is going to.
+        * DELETE: DELETE is a method that is used to request to delete some data from the server. etc

-    * *Python virtual environment: Pipenv*
+     * *Python virtual environment: Pipenv* - I made a virtual environment for the libraries with a required specified version

-        * Dependency and environment management
-        * Installing Pipenv
-        * Intalling Libraries with Pipenv
+        * Dependency and environment management - Sometimes the versions of libraries conflict (the project may not run or get into massive errors).
+For example, an old project that uses sklearn library with the version of 0.24.1 and now I want to run it using sklearn version 1.0.0.
+To solve the conflict it is possible to make virtual environments.
+        * Installing Pipenv - To solve the conflict virtual environments can be created.
+Virtual environment is something that can seperate the libraries installed in the system and the libraries with specified version I want my project to run with.
+        * Intalling Libraries with Pipenv - After installing pipenv I have installed the libraries (pipenv install numpy sklearn==0.24.1 flask).
+Note that using the pipenv command I made two files named Pipfile and Pipfile.lock.
+In Pipfile.lock I can see that each library with it's installed version is named and a hash file is there to reproduce if the environment move to another machine.
-        * Running things with Pipenv
+        * Running things with Pipenv - After installing the required libraries the project can be runned in the virtual environment with pipenv shell command

     * *Environment Management: Docker*
-        * Why we need Docker
+        * Why we need Docker - To isolate more my project file from system machine.
+With Docker I am able to pack all project in a system and run it in any system machine.
+For example if I want Ubuntu 20.4 I can have it in a mac or windows machine or other operating systems.
-        * Running a Python image with docker
+        * Running a Python image with docker - In Docker image file there are settings and dependencies I have in my project.
+To find Docker images search the [Docker](https://hub.docker.com/search?type=image&q=) website.
-        * Dockerfile
+        * Dockerfile - The flags --deploy and --system makes sure that I install the dependencies directly inside the Docker container without creating an additional virtual environment (which pipenv does by default).ENTRYPOINT -> python shell.
-        * Building a docker image
+        * Building a docker image - After creating the Dockerfile, I need to build it
         * Running a docker image

+        *Notes* :
+        * -t: is used for specifying the tag name "churn-prediction".
+        * -it: in order for Docker to allow access to the terminal.
+        * --rm: allows us to remove the image from the system.
+        * -p: to map the 9696 port of the Docker to 9696 port of my machine.
+        * --entrypoint=bash: After running Docker, I will now be able to communicate with the container using bash.

     * *Deploying to the cloud: AWS Elastic Beanstalk (optional)*
         * Installing the eb cli
         * Running eb locally